Build a fully diversified portfolio with just 4 ETFs

 Determining your asset allocation, how you divide your money among cash investments, bonds, and stocks, can reveal your investing style and financial situation and, ultimately, help get you to your goals.

-Have a specific ETF in mind?
+Search for a specific ETF

 For more information about Vanguard mutual funds and ETFs, visit Vanguard mutual fund prospectuses or Vanguard ETF prospectuses to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information are contained in the prospectus; read and consider it carefully before investing.